-A cartesian double category is a double category with binary and nullary products \cite{aleiferi2018}, as defined by the general theory of limits in double categories \cite{grandis1999,grandis2019}.
-So, a double category $\dbl{D}$ is \define{cartesian} when there exist right adjoints to the diagonal double functor $\Delta: \dbl{D} \to \dbl{D} \times \dbl{D}$ and the unique double functor $!: \dbl{D} \to \dbl{1}$.
+A cartesian double category is a double category with binary and nullary products \citep{aleiferi2018}, as defined by the general theory of limits in double categories \citep{grandis1999,grandis2019}.
+This means that a double category $\dbl{D}$ is \define{cartesian} when there exist right adjoints to the diagonal double functor $\Delta: \dbl{D} \to \dbl{D} \times \dbl{D}$ and the unique double functor $!: \dbl{D} \to \dbl{1}$.
 Equivalently, a cartesian double category is a cartesian object in the 2-category of double categories.

-Cartesian double categories aim to capture through a simple universal property what in a bicategory can only be described through far more elaborate structures, such as cartesian bicategories \cite{carboni1987,carboni2008}.
-Recent works in pure and applied category theory have sought to exploit this feature.
-For example, Lambert has given axioms for ``a double category of relations'' \cite{lambert2022} simplifying those of ``a bicategory of relations'' \cite{carboni1987}.
-The author has used the dual notion of a cocartesian double category to streamline the theory of structured cospans \cite{patterson2023}, a framework for modeling open systems \cite{fiadeiro2007,baez2020}.
-Finally, cartesian double categories are the point of departure for ``cartesian double theories,'' a categorification of finite-product theories whose models are categorical doctrines \cite{lambert2023}.
+Cartesian double categories aim to capture through a simple universal property what in a bicategory can only be described through far more elaborate structures, such as cartesian bicategories \citep{carboni1987,carboni2008}.
+Recent works in pure and applied category theory have sought to exploit this feature of double categories.
+For example, Lambert has given axioms for ``a double category of relations'' \citep{lambert2022} simplifying those of ``a bicategory of relations'' \citep{carboni1987}.
+The author has used the dual notion of a cocartesian double category to streamline the theory of structured cospans \citep{patterson2023}, a framework for modeling open systems \citep{fiadeiro2007,baez2020}.
+Finally, cartesian double categories are the point of departure for ``cartesian double theories,'' a categorification of finite-product theories whose models are categorical doctrines \citep{lambert2024}.

 Yet, despite their elegance and success in applications, there are good reasons to doubt that cartesian double categories are the right notion of a ``double category with finite products.''
 In ordinary category theory, binary and nullary products famously generate all finite products, hence it is standard to identify a ``category with binary and nullary products'' with a ``category with finite products.''
 Surprisingly, this identification, rarely given a second thought, breaks down in certain ways for double categories.